FY2010 Hunger Free Communities Best Practices

 - Expand Bridge to Basics – an innovative program that trains multilingual volunteers and deploys them throughout the community to connect eligible families with the Washington Basic Food Program (SNAP) and other public benefits.

-a.
-Increasing site locations through the provision of mini-grants for startup and administration
+- Increasing site locations through the provision of mini-grants for startup and administration costs.

 - Launch two regional coalitions to implement local community based strategies to increase food security among low income children, seniors, and immigrants and refugees.